 rigidBlockMatch : standard routine that creates square kernel/templates from the pre- and postdata used for cross-correlation.
 2D/3D implementation.
 Additional parameters are

-window : size of template in samples (one_sided, in samples), the format is [ax lat ele] in samples
+window : size of template in samples (one_sided, in samples), the format is [ax lat ele] in samples.
+Note: for 2D data, format is [ax lat].

-max_disp : maximum displacement (one sided, window + max_disp is size kernel), format [ax lat ele] in samples
+max_disp : maximum displacement (one sided, window + max_disp is size kernel in one direction), format [ax lat ele] in samples.
+Note: for 2D data, format is [ax lat].

 freeShapeBlockMatch : freeshape routine that creates kernel/template from the pre and postdata used for cross correlation.
 Works also on 2D as well as in 3D